Special Academic Programs

 The program is designed to offer students flexibility in their choice of classes as they progress though their four years of study, allowing them to pursue individual educational goals and culminates in a capstone research project.

-Application window for the program opens Oct 1 and closes Nov 27th each year.
+Application window for the program opens Oct 1st and closes November 6th.

 If you have questions or concerns contact Rachel Clements APPS Coordinator at 240-740-6000 or firstname.lastname@example.org